Home About EBG Countries Events Holidays News Requests Species Contacts & Links

 Papers from the Dutch Butterfly Conservation (De Vlinderstichting) 4th international symposium on the Future of Butterflies in Europe (held 31st March - April 2nd 2016) can be found here)

-2013 ~ International conference European Butterflies Group & Jardin des Papillons Proserpine
+29th - 30th June 2013 ~ International conference European Butterflies Group and the association Proserpine

-In June 2013, the European Butterflies Group and Jardin des Papillons Proserpine held an International Conference in Digne Les Bains (France).
-Entitled 'The butterflies of France and the state of knowledge with a perspective of conservation', the conference was extremely successful.
-See here for the presentations: http://proserpine.org/wp-content/uploads/2019/07/Actes_Colloque-Papillons_Digne2013.pdf
+In June 2013, the European Butterflies Group, together with the association Proserpine held an International Conference in partnership with the Mus um National d’Histoire Naturelle de Paris, in Digne-les-Bains (France).
+The conference was entitled 'The butterflies of France and the state of knowledge with a perspective of conservation'.
+This event also marked 20 years of the association Proserpine.
+See here for the presentations.

 Marsh European Lepidoptera Award

-The scheme is run in partnership with Butterfly Conservation, and the European Butterflies Group committee, the Award aims to recognise the efforts of those whose work has had a major and positive impact on butterfly and moth conservation within Europe.
-Nominations are made via Butterfly Conservation’s European Butterflies Group and judged by a panel of experts from the field.
+The scheme was run in partnership with Butterfly Conservation, and the European Butterflies Group committee, the Award aimed to recognise the efforts of those whose work had had a major and positive impact on butterfly and moth conservation within Europe.

 https://www.marshcharitabletrust.org/award/marsh-european-lepidoptera-award/